-- Information for the teaching
+- I. INFORMATION FOR TRAINERS

 - 1. DIGITIZATION AND INDUSTRY 4.0

 - 2. HISTORICAL EVOLUTIONS

 - 3. TECHNOLOGICAL CHANGE

-- 4. Social change by digitization
+- 4. SOCIAL CHANGE BY DIGITIZATION

 - 5. THE POLITICAL SHAPING OF CHANGE

 - 6. EDUCATION FOR DIGITAL MATURITY

 - II.
 NOTES ON THE USAGE OF THE TRAINING MATERIAL

 - III.
 TRAINING MATERIAL

-I. Information for the teaching
+I. Information for Trainers